estruyf/blog-content/content/posts/2021-02-25-devhack-using-azure-cdn-with-sas-on-verizon-premium.md

 In the previous article, I explained how you could use the Shared Access Signature (SAS) in Cloudflare.
 The reason that I use this approach is to make sure the Azure Storage cannot be publicly accessed.
 Only via a SAS token blobs can be retrieved or updated.
 If you want to do this for Azure CDN, I pointed to the documentation to configure this, but it seems that it has changed a bit over time.

-{{< blockquote type="Info" text="[Using Cloudflare to serve your private Azure Storage Blobs](https://www.eliostruyf.com/cloudflare-serve-private-azure-storage-blobs/)" >}}
+{{< blockquote type="info" text="[Using Cloudflare to serve your private Azure Storage Blobs](https://www.eliostruyf.com/cloudflare-serve-private-azure-storage-blobs/)" >}}

 The article I used to configure it on the Verizon CDN was this one which tells you how to [hide CDN SAS token using a rewrite rule](https://docs.microsoft.com/en-us/azure/cdn/cdn-sas-storage-support#option-2-hidden-cdn-sas-token-using-a-rewrite-rule).
 You can accomplish this via the Verizon its **Rules Engine**, which has been updated to version 4 a long time ago.
 The interface and configuration are a bit different.

-{{< blockquote type="Important" text="Before setting your Azure Storage Account not publicly accessible, be sure to configure the rules first and wait until they are provisioned.
+{{< blockquote type="important" text="Before setting your Azure Storage Account not publicly accessible, be sure to configure the rules first and wait until they are provisioned.
 It can take 4 hours before your rules are provisioned.
 After the provisioning, you can safely switch the Azure Storage its public access." >}}

 ## Configuring the rewrite rule